Electric Cars Pros and Cons

 It’s everybody’s cool EV term: Range Anxiety!
 It stands for the worry that occurs because most affordable electric cars only have about 80 to 100 miles of range, and take hours to fully refuel.
 EV advocates will argue that 100 miles is plenty for most driving.
 As a result, nearly all electric car drivers rarely if ever experience range anxiety.
-It’s also true that the range and cost of electric car batteries is incrementally improving every year.
+It’s also true that the range and cost of electric car batteries is incrementally improving every year, with 200-plus mile EVs starting to arrive in late 2016.
 Still, unless you drive an electric car with a back-up range-extending engine, you need to properly plan: to assure that routes beyond predictable local driving are within range (or allow for a time to recharge).

 Long Refueling Time

 The current crop of electric cars are mostly priced between $30,000 and $40,000.
 That makes EVs considerably more expensive than comparably equipped small to midsized gas-powered vehicles.
-(For example, the Honda Fit and Ford Focus can be had for less than $20,000. ) In this light, EVs are indeed expensive.
+In this light, EVs are indeed expensive.
 However, cost comparisons usually fail to consider a number of factors, including: incentives often valued at $10,000; competitive lease rates as low as $199 a month; lower maintenance costs; and a luxury feel and amenities that far exceed what’s found in those cheaper gas models.

 Lack of Consumer Choice